nasa/cumulus-docs/docs/input_output.md

 ### 3. Resolve task input

-Generally, the Cumulus Message Adapter uses the data from `"payload"` of the previous message as input to the next task.
-However, the task can configure what input data it should get.
+By default, the incoming payload is the payload from previous task.
+The task can also be configured to use a portion of the payload its input message.
 For example, a task specifies cumulus_message.input in its workflow configuration:

     ExampleTask:
       config:
         cumulus_message:
-            input: '$.payload.input'
+            input: '$.payload.foo'

 The task configuration in the message: